 That is why a good material reconciliation statement should not stop at one balance column.
 It should show opening stock, receipts, total availability, issues, theoretical requirement, physical closing balance, variance, wastage percentage, and remarks in one reviewable format.

-This guide gives you a practical material reconciliation statement format for construction in India, explains when to use it, shows the formulas that matter, and includes a free Excel template you can adapt to your company workflow.
+This guide gives you a practical material reconciliation statement format for construction in India, explains when to use it, shows the Excel formulas that matter, covers cement, steel, and concrete (RMC) reconciliation separately, and includes a free Excel template you can adapt to your company workflow.

 The construction environment is still getting larger and more control-sensitive.